 Conference time is built into our school calendar.
 This is an opportunity for our teachers to meet with all parents in a consistent effort to keep them informed of their student's progress.
 Conferences between parents and teachers are expected.
-If at any time during the school year parents have a question or concern, parents may email the teacher to schedule a conference.
+If any time during the school year you have a question or concern, parents may email the teacher to schedule a conference.

-E.5.3 Electronic Devices: Cell Phones, Readers, iPads, Smart Watches, etc.
+E.5.3 Electronic devices: Cell phones, Readers, iPads, Smart Watches, etc.

-Electronic games, readers, music devices, or smart watches are not permitted unless provided by the school.
+Electronic games/readers/music devices/smart watches are not permitted unless provided by the school.
 If an elementary student has a phone at school, it is to remain turned off and in the student's backpack.
-If electronic devices are taken from elementary students, parents will be required to pick them up from the office at the end of the day.
+If electronic devices are taken from elementary students, parents will be required to pick them up from the office at the end of the school day.
 Additional violations of this policy may result in the item being kept for an extended period of time.